-The sanitary border control, performed by the PIS, covers foods of non-animal origin and food contact materials classified under CN codes specified in the annex to the regulation of the Minister of Health (MOH) of December 8, 2011 on the list of goods subject to sanitary border control (Polish Journal of Laws, item 1612).
+For other products not covered by EU regulations, national regulations apply.
+The sanitary border control, performed by the PIS, covers foods of non-animal origin and food contact materials classified under CN codes specified in the annex to the Regulation of the Minister of Health of 8 December 2011 on the list of goods subject to border sanitary control (Polish Journal of Laws 2011, item 1612).
 Border sanitary controls are carried out at border crossings by state border sanitary inspectors and at the place of destination of goods (at the importer's or recipient's premises) by district state sanitary inspectors or state border sanitary inspectors.
-Regulation of the MOH of September 24, 2007 (consolidated text: Polish Journal of Laws 2023, item 507) provides a list of border crossings through which food products and food packaging and contact materials (subject to the sanitary border control) may be introduced into the EU.
+Regulation of the MOH of September 24, 2007 (consolidated text in Polish: Polish Journal of Laws 2023, item 507) provides a list of border crossings through which food products and food packaging and contact materials (subject to the sanitary border control) may be introduced into the EU.